-The total amount of unrecognized tax benefits on the Successor Company's Consolidated Statements of Financial Position at September 30, 2011 and September 30, 2010 are \$9,013 and \$12,808, respectively.
+The total amount of unrecognized tax benefits on the Company's Consolidated Statements of Financial Position at September 30, 2012 and September 30, 2011 are \$5,877 and \$9,013, respectively.
 If recognized in the future, the entire amount of unrecognized tax benefits will affect the effective tax rate.
 The Company recognizes interest and penalties related to uncertain tax positions in income tax expense.
-The Successor Company as of September 30, 2011 and September 30, 2010 had approximately \$4,682 and \$5,860, respectively, of accrued interest and penalties related to uncertain tax positions.
-The impact related to interest and penalties on the Consolidated Statement of Operations for Fiscal 2011 was a net decrease to income tax expense of \$1,527.
-The impact related to interest and penalties on the Consolidated Statements of Operations for the period from October 1, 2008 through August 30, 2009 (Predecessor Company) and the period from August 31, 2009 through September 30, 2009 (Successor Company) was not material.
-In connection with the Merger, the Company recorded additional unrecognized tax benefits of approximately \$3,299 as part of purchase accounting.
+As of September 30, 2012 and September 30, 2011 the Company had approximately \$3,564 and \$4,682, respectively, of accrued interest and penalties related to uncertain tax positions.
+The impact related to interest and penalties on the Consolidated Statement of Operations for Fiscal 2012 was a net decrease to income tax expense of \$(1,184).
+The impact related to interest and penalties on the Consolidated Statement of Operations for Fiscal 2011 was a net decrease to income tax expense of \$(1,422).
+The impact related to interest and penalties on the Consolidated